quicwg/base-drafts/draft-ietf-quic-transport.md

   included as the last octet of the error code.
 For example, an error in a MAX_STREAM_ID frame would be indicated with the code (0x106).

+Codes for error occuring when TLS is used for the crypto handshake are defined in Section 11 of {{QUIC-TLS}}.
 See {{iana-error-codes}} for details of registering new error codes.

 ## Application Protocol Error Codes {#app-error-codes}